eradewan/erapw/content/posts/play_to_win.md

 It reminded me of a question that someone asked at a forum:

-> ❓ For the last few years we (Google) seems to be playing catch, be it on YouTube (catching up to TikTok) or Cloud (AWS/Azure) or Pixel / Wearables (Apple) and as  we do that we are losing ground to new innovations.
+> ❓ For the last few years Google seems to be playing catch, be it on YouTube (catching up to TikTok) or Cloud (AWS/Azure) or Pixel / Wearables (Apple) and as  we do that we are losing ground to new innovations.
 What is our strategy to go
 > back to innovation culture and lead from front vs playing defense?